|This page has been archived and is no longer updated. The information on this page is for reference only.|

 The plant uses cutting-edge treatment technologies including biological treatment, ultra-filtration, and reverse osmosis.

 The plant is built on industrial land adjacent to Station Street, Corio.
-The site borders crude oil storage tanks at the Shell Geelong Refinery.
+The site borders crude oil storage tanks at the Geelong Refinery.

 The construction site has been revegetated with indigenous plants, and is set back from the street to minimise visual impact.